ProudPurple/Virtual-Pet/README.txt

 This is my fbla project

+open the .exe file in the bin folder

 To run/compile just press f5

 to save and stuff open a gitbash terminal in vscode